 "The silent bean bag game" song helps children with their throwing and catch skills as well as giving them a chance to settled into the school day and self regulate.
 It is also a lot of fun.

-The days are getting colder and the leaves are falling from the trees as we move into October and a new season.
+The days are getting colder and the leaves are falling from the trees as we move into a new season.
 Here is a fun movement brain break that your kids will love and will help them renew and refocus their energy to get back into their work.
 Dance like a scarecrow!